 To address the national shortage of primary care physicians, the school is training future doctors who are committed to careers in internal and community medicine, pediatrics, obstetrics and gynecology, and general surgery.
 It received more than 2,400 applicants for 24 spots.

 3. School’s Out in Three Years, Not Four

 NYU Long Island School of Medicine will be the first medical school in the nation to offer an exclusive three-year MD program.
 Factoring in the tuition benefit, savings on cost-of-living expenses, and the opportunity to begin practicing 1 year earlier, students stand to save $417,000.

 Matriculated students receive conditional acceptance to an NYU Winthrop residency slot in primary care through the National Resident Matching Program.
 “There’s a high correlation between where primary care doctors do their residency and where they wind up practicing,” says founding dean Steven Shelov, MD, MS.

 5. NYU Langone Health Is Family

 After the merger of NYU Langone hospitals and NYU Winthrop Hospital this September, the new school will be affiliated with NYU Langone Health, a relationship that offers clinical experiences and future professional opportunities for its graduates.
-“NYU Long Island School of Medicine will serve a special role in the history of our institution as it prepares the next generation of physicians to meet the needs of our evolving healthcare system,” says Robert I. Grossman, MD, the Saul J. Farber Dean and CEO, NYU Langone Health.
+“NYU Long Island School of Medicine will serve a special role in the history of our institution as it prepares the next generation of physicians to meet the needs of our evolving healthcare system,” says Robert I. Grossman, MD, dean of NYU Grossman School of Medicine and CEO of NYU Langone Health.